 Xyngfest was also a time to network, grow personally and just have fun.
 While this annual celebration is usually held in other locations around the United States, this year’s venue was chosen to support the family values, clean living and focus on personal growth and goal attainment that are part of the Utah culture.
 However, company leaders will be taking the message of this year’s celebration out to various locations at smaller events in North America for those who could not attend.

-For more information about Xyngular, why they love Utah or what they can do for you, feel free tovisit their website.
+For more information about Xyngular, why they love Utah and what they can do for you, feel free tovisit their website.